 or Neurochemical: The Trump Card (part 2)

 I could see early on that Trump’s dialogue would gain ardent supporters who are motivated by their own hidden and dark psychological forces.
 This happens primarily because they are guided by their primal nature as creatures of emotion.
-This, and their deeper unconsciousness.
+This, and their deeper subconscious and unconsciousness.

 Important Disclaimers (1-8)